On April 3rd I will be at the ripe age of 37 years old.

 And that’s not all that is making me feel like time is flying.

-My daughters are nine and six years old.
+My daughters are 11 and 8 years old.

-This blog is three and a half years old.
-I’ve known my best friend for 30 years.
+This blog is over 5 years old.
+I’ve known my best friend for about 33 years.

 I’ve been through plenty of ups—marriage, kids, Disney trips, etc.—as well as plenty of downs—losing my dad at age 11, my stepdad having a stroke a few years ago, my daughter turning blue from an infection at age 1.

-I’ve had plenty of money at times and broke during other times of my life.
+I’ve had plenty of money at times and was broke during other times of my life.